lsst/dp0-2_lsst_io/tutorials-examples/Portal-5.rst

 .. figure:: /_static/portal_tut05_step02b.png
     :name: portal_tut05_step02b

 You might want to click on "xy-tbl" in the upper right hand part of the display.
-This will result in a plot as below:
+This will result in a plot as below.
+Note that we requested a grid line on "y" to illustrate that "off-peak" (non-detection) points can be negative, resulting by the subtraction of two images.

 .. figure:: /_static/portal_tut05_step02c.png
     :name: portal_tut05_step02c